Bund yields rise as German inflation exceeds ECB target again | Business

 German government bond yields rose on Tuesday after Europe's largest economy recorded inflation above the European Central Bank's target for the bloc for the second month running.

 "The latest drop in German headline inflation masks another surge that we think is around the corner, adding to an increasingly heated debate at the ECB about potential next steps towards tapering," said ING economist Carsten Brzeski.
-Germany's 10-year government bond yield was up 2 basis points at -0.165%, within sight of a recent one-month high of -0.146%.
+Germany's 10-year government bond yield was up 1 basis point at -0.173%, within sight of a recent one-month high of -0.146%.

 Other euro zone bond yields were flat to slightly higher on the day.
-French 10-year bond yields, which fell sharply after far-right politician Marine Le Pen fared badly in regional elections over the weekend, were steady at 0.16%.
-The rise is relatively subdued as euro zone policymakers have been at pains to show they will not act immediately on any spikes in inflation that they see as transitory or led by oil prices, analysts say.
+French 10-year bond yields, which fell sharply after far-right politician Marine Le Pen fared badly in regional elections over the weekend, were up 1 basis point at 0.168%.
+The rise is relatively subdued as euro zone policymakers have been at pains to show they will not act immediately on any spikes in inflation they see as transitory or led by oil prices, analysts say.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)